nau-comp3320/homework02/README.md

 rules are left-recursive).
 This means it is not an LL grammar and cannot be parsed by an LL parser such as the recursive descent parser you will write.

-Use left-factorisation to convert the above into an LL grammar.
-You should document the LL grammar you have generated in the documentation for the Parser class in `lib/calculator/Parser.rb`.
+~~Use left-factorisation to convert the above into an LL grammar.
+You should document the LL grammar you have generated in the documentation for the Parser class in `lib/calculator/parser.rb`.~~

+I have inadvertently committed a `parser.rb` that contains the left-factored grammar.
+This is unfortunate as it denies you the opportunity to do it on your own.
+I certainly suggest you try it anyway as you can be certain that you will be tested on it.

 ### Creating a recursive descent parser